dougbreaux/dougbreaux.github.io/_posts/2020-02-07-ssh-hop-with-manual-login.md

 I've named the Session "localhost 2222 proxy" to let me know that I'm going to be connecting through the above tunnel.

-Now, here I'm using the same local proxy "plink" approach as described earlier, but with the proxy host being said localhost:2222.
+Now, here I'm using the same local proxy "plink" approach [as described in my earlier post]({% post_url 2011-02-03-tunneling-with-plink %}), but with the proxy host being said localhost:2222.

 ![putty-proxy-proxy.png](/assets/putty-proxy-proxy.png)